Update: 14 May 2018

 It’s tough out there for doctors, so let’s keep SERMO a place where physicians can feel supported.
 Treat your peers as you would in “real life”.
 You’ll meet physicians here on SERMO who may not think what you think, believe what you believe or treat patients as you would.
 Use your anonymity as if you were talking to them face to face in the doctor’s lounge.

 Many SERMOans decide to stay anonymous on the site.
 That doesn’t mean you can’t fill out your profile with a little information about yourself.
 Tell a little about yourself, share a few favorite quotes, or maybe medical stories that has inspired you.
 Bonus points if you upload a profile picture – just make sure it’s “safe for work”.

 Come across an article that you loved (or hated) elsewhere?
 Share it in SERMO and start a conversation!
 Be sure to link your sources to give credit.

-Photos are very helpful when asking for input on patient cases.
-Make sure they do not reveal the identity of the patient to be compliant and you’ve redacted any other identifying information in your post before uploading.
+Photos are very helpful when asking for imput on patient cases.
+Make sure they’re HIPAA compliant and you’ve redacted any identifying information before uploading.
 Not doing so is a serious offense.
 Note that “identifying information” may include names of patients or doctors, addresses, or images that include a patient’s fully exposed face.

 Before you post or comment, think “could this harm a colleague?” or “Would I want my peer, friend or family member spoken to this way?”
 If you wouldn’t say it to them, don’t say it here.
 If your judgment proves to be poor, we’ll moderate your account for you.
-Repeated moderation may result in your account’s suspension or ultimately deactivation and termination.
+Repeated moderation may result in your account’s suspension or deactivation, at the discretion of SERMO.

 We’re here to keep conversations supportive and safe, emotionally and physically.
 Verbal abuse and threatening behavior – on SERMO and off – will not be tolerated.